-- 3.1 This Section does not apply in respect of a transferable security or an approved money-market instrument to which COLL 5.6.8R (Spread: government and public securities) applies..
+- 3.1 This Section does not apply in respect of a transferable security or an approved money-market instrument to which COLL 5.2.12R (Spread: government and public securities) applies.
 Please see Section 4 below.
-For the purpose of this paragraph a "single body" bears the meaning as set out in the FCA Regulations. - 3.2 Not more than 20% in value of the Scheme Property can consist of deposits with a single body.
-In applying this limit, all uninvested cash comprising capital property held by the Depositary should be included in calculating the total sum of the deposits held by it on behalf of the Company. - 3.3 Not more than 10% in value of the Scheme Property can consist of transferable securities or approved money market instruments issued by any single body.
-This limit is raised to 25% in value of the Scheme Property in respect of covered bonds.
-In applying the increased limit of 25%, certificates representing certain securities are to be treated as equivalent to the underlying security. - 3.4 The exposure to any one counterparty in an OTC derivative transaction must not exceed 10% in value of the Scheme Property. - 3.5 Not more than 35% in value of the Scheme Property is to consist of the units of any one collective investment scheme.
+For the purpose of this paragraph a "single body" bears the meaning as set out in the FCA Regulations. - 3.2 Not more than 20% in value of the Scheme Property can consist of deposits with a single body. - 3.3 Not more than 5% in value of the Scheme Property can consist of transferable securities or approved money market instruments issued by any single body.
+This limit is raised to 10% in respect of up to 40% in value of the Scheme Property, covered bonds need not be taken into account for the purpose of applying the limit of 40%. - 3.4 This limit is raised to 25% in respect of covered bonds, provided that where more than 5% of the Scheme Property is invested in covered bonds issued by a single body, the total value of covered bonds held must not exceed 80% of the value of the Scheme Property. - 3.5 In applying the higher limits mentioned in paragraphs 3.3 and 3.4 certificates representing certain securities are to be treated as equivalent to the underlying security. - 3.6 The exposure to any one counterparty in an OTC derivative transaction must not exceed 5% in value of the Scheme Property (which is raised to 10% when the counterparty is an approved bank). - 3.7 Not more than 20% in value of the Scheme Property can consist of transferable securities and approved money market instruments issued by the same group. - 3.8 Not more than 20% in value of the Scheme Property can consist of the units of any one collective investment scheme. - 3.9 In applying the limits in 3.2, 3.3, 3.5 and 3.6 in relation to a single body, and subject to 3.4, not more than 20% in value of the Scheme Property can consist of any combination of two or more of the following: - 3.9.1 transferable securities (including covered bonds) or approved money market instruments issued by that body; or - 3.9.2 deposits made with that body; or - 3.9.3 exposures from OTC derivatives transactions made with that body;